uashogeschoolutrecht/structural_colours/README.md

 # structural_colours
 This is the repo for the HU - Hoekmine "Structural Colours" Intership project.
 In this repo the structural colours package is available.
-This package can be used for obtaining and preprocessing shotgun metagenomic data.
+This package can be used for obtaining and processing shotgun metagenomic data.

 # Installation
 ## Docker install